 Price NOW: $80-$115

 The most recent model on this list, the Dame line simply never ceases to amaze me.
-The fifth model is actually only one model behind the latest Dame 6, and surprisingly, you can find the Dame 5 for under $100 on Amazon, as well as in some other stores.
+The fifth model is actually only one model behind the latest Dame 6, and surprisingly, you can find the Dame 5 on Amazon, as well as in some sports retailers.